asmasonomics/asmasonomics.github.io/courses/2023-01-11_Intro_to_cBioPortal.markdown

 7. Looking across BRCA studies, are there any male samples?
 If so, how do they compare?
 Can you compare them confidently?

 #### Task 2
 <p align="justify">TCGA included 32 different cancer types, ranging from common cancers such as breast, colorectal and prostate, to rarer malignancies such as AML (which are relatively highly represented - see below).
 TCGA provided the first opportunity for pan-cancer analysis at scale.
-Consider the following questions as a starting point, but then what other questions can you ask of the data?<br/></p>
+Consider the following questions as a starting point, but then what other questions can you ask of the data?
+With so many samples, cBioPortal may be slow to load - the subanalyses run in new tabs (in Chrome), so it may make sense to address one question, then carry on with others while you wait.<br/></p>
 1.

 #### Task 3
 holder

 <br/>
-**Recap and Further Resources**<br/>
-<a href="/assets/files/AndrewMason.jpg" download>PDF of task recap slides available to download here</a>.

-**Accessing and using underlying cBioPortal data**<br/>
+**Recap and Further Resources, Accessing and using underlying cBioPortal data**<br/>
-<a href="/assets/files/2023-01-11_cBioPortal_04_Accessing-cBioPortal-Data.pdf" download>PDF of cBioPortal data access slides available to download here</a>.
+<a href="/assets/files/2023-01-11_cBioPortal_0304_LO-Recap_Resoyrces_Downloads.pdf" download>PDF of final section slides available to download here</a>.
 <br/><br/>

 <span style="font-size:1.2em;">**Feedback form**</span><br/>